thinkswell/javascript-mini-projects/.github/ISSUE_TEMPLATE/idea-for-mini-project.md

 ---
-name: {APPNAME} <- Update this with the app's name
+name: APPNAME <- Update this with the app's name
 about: Create a new issue for javascript mini-projects...
 title: ''
 labels: good first issue, hacktoberfest, hacktoberfest2023
 assignees: ''
 ---

 # Develop a Javascript {APPNAME} app.